Showing Collections: 1 - 17 of 17

 Abstract This collection consists of over 180 black and white photographs and photoduplications of printed images, used for newspaper publication.
 Arranged in two series, the first contains images related to Jewish life in Europe and the United States, and especially images from the Holocaust; the second primarily covers events surrounding the foundation of the Israeli state.

-Abstract The Naval V-12 program was established by the War Department on university campuses during World War II to provide the Navy with a continuous supply of officers.
-Northwestern's V-12 unit was formed in July, 1943.
+Abstract The Naval V-12 Program was established by the War Department on university campuses during World War II to provide the Navy with a continuous supply of officers.
+Northwestern University's V-12 unit was formed in July, 1943.
 The records of the V-12 program consist of Regulation and Organization manuals, lists of faculty and their teaching loads, administrative correspondence, clippings, and various class lists and course descriptions.
-The material is arranged chronologically within folders.

 Abstract The Northwestern University Law School Newsletter was first published during the First World War and sent to students and alumni in the military.
 With the advent of the Second World War, the newsletter was resurrected and sent to hundreds of Northwestern Law School alumni and students serving in the military.
 In addition to the newsletters, the Northwestern University Law School Newsletter Records include correspondence between the editor of the newsletter and U.S. servicemen during the Second...